Port Lincoln

 The employment landscape in Port Lincoln shows performance that lags behind national averages across key labour market indicators

-Port Lincoln has a balanced workforce with white and blue collar jobs, prominent essential services sectors, an unemployment rate of 4.9%, and estimated employment growth of 2.6% over the past year (as of September 2025).
-The local unemployment rate is 0.4% lower than Rest of SA's rate of 5.3%.
+Port Lincoln's workforce comprises both white and blue-collar jobs with prominent essential services sectors.
+The unemployment rate was 4.9% as of a certain period, with an estimated employment growth of 2.6% over the past year.
+As of September 2025, 8,381 residents were employed, with an unemployment rate of 0.4% lower than Rest of SA's 5.3%.

 Frequently Asked Questions - Employment